ST3 General Surgery / Vascular Surgery Interview Preparation Tips And Application Guidance

 Getting National Training Number (NTN) in General Surgery and Vascular Surgery Speciality ST3 post is becoming highly competitive.
 ST3 Portfolio Contents + Interview performance are the only opportunities in the year to present the best of yourself.
 Intelligent preparation is the key.

-Please note there will be separate application and interview for General and Vascular Surgery for 2024 recruitment as has been the case in last few years.
+Please note there will be separate application and interview for General and Vascular Surgery for 2026 recruitment as has been the case in last few years.
 Self assessment criteria and interview patterns also also different for General and Vascular Surgery.
 Those keen to apply for both General and Vascular Surgery are required to submit two separate applications.

 Here at traineeportal.co.uk we have teamed up with experts in interview preparation and successful candidates to give you the best possible advice on how to prepare for your ST3 General Surgery / Vascular Surgery portfolio and interview.
-We have compiled questions bank in consultation with previous successful candidates, and have team of experts to help you with portfolio preparation.
+We have compiled questions bank in consultation with previous successful candidates, and have team of experts to help you with portfolio and interview preparation.

 Successful training interview outcome requires sound preparation.
 It involves techniques along with knowledge of the subject.
 Knowing precisely what the interviewer wants, and presenting them exactly what is needed is the secret to successful interview.
 Here at traineeportal.co.uk we will tell you exactly how to prepare for your ST3 Interview.

-Also go through ST3 General Surgery Person Specifications 2023 and ST3 Vascular Surgery Person Specifications 2023 to have good insight of what is required and what is desirable.
+Also go through ST3 General Surgery Person Specifications 2026 and ST3 Vascular Surgery Person Specifications 2026 to have good insight of what is required and what is desirable.

-Application Timeline 2024
+Application Timeline 2026

 Activity Date(s)

-Applications openAt 10am, Thursday 16 November 2023
+Applications openAt 10am, Thursday 20 November 2025

-Applications closeAt 4pm, Thursday 7 December 2023
+Applications closeAt 4pm, Thursday 11 December 2025

-Evidence Verification UploadDec 12, 2023 – Jan 09, 2024 (GS)
+Evidence Verification / UploadDec 16, 2025 – Jan 12, 2026 (GS)

-Interview datesMarch 19-21, 2024 (General Surgery)
+Interview datesMarch 26-27, 2026 (General Surgery)

-Interview venueRemote interview
+Interview venueRemote interview (Qpercom Recuit)

-Initial offers released all regions5pm, Thursday 18 April 2024
+Initial offers released all regions5pm, Tuesday 14 April 2026

-Hold deadlineAt 1pm, Tuesday 23 April 2024
+Hold deadlineAt 1pm, Wednesday 22 April 2026

-Training start dateAugust/October 2024 (TBC by employing trust)
+Training start dateAugust/October 2026 (TBC by employing trust)

 Eligibility Criteria / Long Listing